rust-lang/book/nostarch/chapter03.md

 }
 ```

-In this example, the binding named `first` will get the value `1`, since that
+In this example, the binding named `first` will get the value `1`, because that
 is the value at index `[0]` in the array.
 The binding named `second` will get
 the value `2` from index `[1]` in the array.

 #### Invalid Array Element Access

-What happens if you try to access an element of an array past the end of the
+What happens if you try to access an element of an array that is past the end
-array?
-Say we changed our program to:
+of the array?
+Say you change the example to the following:

 Filename: src/main.rs